hyperpy/hrpc/README.md

 # client.py
 ```

-Then run them in separate terminals and see the output.
+And run them in separate terminals to see the output.

 ```
 $ python server.py # terminal 1